geeksblabla/geeksblabla.com/blablas/ep93/index.md

 published: true
 ---

-In this episode of GeeksBlaBla, we discuss with our guests about Reactive programming ecosystem, its deifference with Functio nal programming, its uses and many other details around the subject.
+In this episode of GeeksBlaBla, we discuss with our guests about Reactive programming ecosystem, its difference with Functional programming, its uses, and many other details around the subject.

 ## Guests